kevin-klein/AutArch/README.md

 AutArch should run most on most systems but the performance of the ML models is heavily depending on the availability of a PyTorch supported graphics card.
 Please consult the [PyTorch manual](https://pytorch.org/get-started/locally/).
-The current configuration has been successfully tested on an Nvidia RTX 2060 with 8GB of dedicated GPU memory.
+The current configuration has been successfully tested on an Nvidia RTX 2060 with 8GB of dedicated GPU memory, AMD Ryzen 9 7900X3D and 64GB of DDR5 RAM.
 AutArch will fallback to use CPU in case it can not detect a supported GPU.

 ## Installation